Description

 Which means for our asset as example:

-• Compared with ACWI (516 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 281 days is lower, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 281 days, which is lower, thus better than the value of 516 days from the benchmark.

 AveDuration: